 Many of you lovely people send me emails requesting that I write lessons addressing your personal pet peeves.
-You dream of a world where others stop doing the thing that drives you crazy.
+You dream of a world in which others stop doing the thing that drives you crazy.

 Here are seven of the most common grammar pet peeves.
 Are these on your list?